InFog/evaldojunior.com/_drafts/are-microframeworks-for-beginners.md

     With great powers comes great responsibility

-When using a micro-framework you are the owner of your ground and you need to choose on which bases you want to build your castle, sorry, application.
+When using a micro-framework you are the owner of your ground and you need to choose on which bases you want to build your race car, sorry, application.

+**TODO: a racing car**

 And here is where I say that micro-frameworks are not good options for beginners, since a beginner is still learning and cannot make good choices for long term applications.
 I mean, it's hard for seniors to choose something to use and be sure it will still be a good option in the future!

+**TODO: a funny race car**

-And there are more points, like application archtecture, design patterns, best practices, etc. Beginners will have a hard time building everything.
+And there are more points, like application architecture, design patterns, best practices, etc. Beginners will have a hard time building everything.
 It's almost like going back when web applications were just a bunch of scripts loading each other (Well, I guess it is still something like this, in the end).